-Box Hill College Kuwait (BHCK) charges a total of KD 1,865 per level of the Foundation Studies (KD 1,788 tuition + KD 77 service fees).
+Box Hill College Kuwait (BHCK) charges a total of KD 1,865 per level of the Intensive English Program and Pre-College Readiness Program for Math and IT (KD 1,788 tuition + KD 77 service fees).
 Each level lasts one semester.